Salomón Hakim

 Salomón Hakim Dow (4 June 1922 – 5 May 2011) was a Colombian neurosurgeon, researcher, and inventor.
 A descendant of Lebanese immigrants, he is known for his work on neurosurgery and for the precursor of the modern valve treatment for hydrocephalus.

 Early life

-Although his parents wanted him to learn how to play any musical instrument, Hakim instead showed interest and curiosity for science in his early childhood, especially physics and electricity.
+Although his parents wanted him to learn how to play any musical instrument, Hakim also showed interest and curiosity for science in his early childhood, especially physics and electricity.
 It is said that he locked himself in his room to make electric circuits and build radios at the age of 12.
 He finished high school at Colegio Mayor de San Bartolomé, in Bogotá, Colombia.

 At 22 years of age, Hakim started medical school at Universidad Nacional in Bogotá, but his passion for electricity continued and led him to perform research in electrical output during digestion, the effects of low voltage on womb contraction, and the calcium formation stimulation by electrolysis.
 He later travelled to the United States to continue his medical studies in Neurosurgery in 1950, and Neuropathology in 1954.